slatedocs/slate/source/includes/_api.md

   Keys  |  Required | Description
 -----------  | -------- | ----------
-`disableBeforeUnloadHandler` | No | by default the valus is `false`, See more details on `fabricTerminated` [event](#step-5-optional-conference-events).
+`disableBeforeUnloadHandler` | No | by default the valus is `false`.
 `applicationVersion` | No | String of maximum length **30 characters**.

 <aside class="error">
 Setting `disableBeforeUnloadHandler` to `true` disengages callstats.js's `window.onbeforeunload` handler, and you will need to send the fabricTerminated event for each active peerconnection.
+See more details on `fabricTerminated` <a href=/#step-5-optional-conference-events> event </a>
 </aside>